shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/qsr/h1000/README.md

 3. The Intel&reg; RSP Controller application (hereafter referred to as RSP Controller) is running.

-4. The H1000 sensor with two antennas attached is connected to the RSP Controller.
+4. The H1000 sensor (with two antennas attached) is connected to the RSP Controller.

-5. Hide the RFID tags.
+5. All RFID tags are hidden.
 You can hide the tags by enclosing them in some metallic material, like a metal box or some aluminum foil.
 You can also hide the tags under a laptop or computer.
-Make sure no tags are visible to the sensor in order to see a complete use case scenario.
+Make sure no tags are visible to the sensor in order to see the complete use case scenario.

-6. Position the antennas in an optimal setting.
-Face them away from each other, point them in different direction, and space them at least 3-5 feet apart.
+6. The antennas are positioned in an optimal setting.
+Face them away from each other, point them in different directions, and space them at least 3-5 feet apart.
 ![H1000 Physical Setup](../../resources/H1000_Physical_Setup.png)

 ## Terminology and Concepts
 - Sensor/Device ID: This is the unique identifier for each sensor.
 The ID consists of "RSP-" followed by the last 6 characters of that sensor's MAC address.
 Add picture.
 - Personality: This is an optional attribute that can be assigned to the sensors.
 It is utilized by the RSP Controller to generate specific types of tag events.
 - Alias: An alias can be used to identify a specific sensor/antenna-port combination.
 This tuple is used to identify the location of tags in the inventory.
 - Facility: This is used to define zones that consist of one or more sensors.
 A typical deployment/location will consist of one facility.
 - Behavior: A collection of low-level RFID settings that dictates how the sensor operates.
 - Cluster: A grouping of one or more sensors that share the same set of configurations (facility, personality, alias, and behavior).
 - Tag State: A particular condition that describes the tag's current status.
 The most common states for tags are present, exiting, and departed.
 - Tag Event: This is generated when a tag transitions between states.
 The most common events are arrival, departed, and moved.

 ## Configure / Control the Intel&reg; RSP Controller Application
 To configure and use the RSP Controller, one of the main components is the cluster file.
 The cluster file specifies
-- How the sensors should be grouped together
+- How sensors should be grouped together
 - The facility(ies) to be used
 - What aliases should be assigned to the sensors' antenna ports (for unique/custom location reporting)
 - Which personalities (if any) should be assigned to the sensors